jjloomis/adobe-premiere-basic-video-editing/opening-premiere.md

 # Opening Premiere

-1. Log into a JAMS Lab or CCL Mac computer.
-2. Click on the Desktop to enter Finder mode.
+1. Using a JAMS Lab or CCL Mac, click the Desktop to enter Finder mode.
-3. Click Go on the menu bar and select Applications.
+2. Click Go on the menu bar and select Applications.
-4. In Applications, open Adobe Premiere CC 2015.
+3. In Applications, open Adobe Premiere CC 2015.